 The reservation contract can be cancelled as of right by the hotel operator, without giving rise to payment of damages to the client, in cases of force majeure or if the hotel becomes inoperable in accordance with commonly accepted hotel industry standards, due to a cause not attributable to the hotel operator, in particular in cases of late opening or non-opening, as a result of natural disasters or road closures, as well as in the case of non-payment by the client.

-5.5 Cancellation clause for hotel operator (due to pandemic)
+5.5.1 Cancellation clause for the hotel operator

 Article 6 – Responsibilities